-Some areas with insufficient slope can be corrected by moving soil from the areas 10 feet from your home back towards the foundation wall and smoothing it out to the proper slope.
+Some areas with insufficient slope can be corrected by moving soil from the areas 8 to 12 feet from your home back towards the foundation wall and smoothing it out to the proper slope.
 In other cases soil may need to be imported to the yard.

 If your yard is very flat and the foundation wall is not tall enough to allow soil to be added, you may want to explore adding an underground slope as explained in the last 1/2 of this linked article.
-The concept is shown in the picture below.
+The concept is shown in the picture below or to the right.
 Basically it creates a relatively dry area of soil next to the foundation, and allows you to dig your deep French drains some distance away from the foundation where it is safer for the structure and easier to dig.

 Now that you have determined your foundation slope and your plan to correct any slope problems, it is time to figure out how to correct any downspout drainage issues.
 Or as we called them in Step 1, figure out how to avoid having a Lake Downspout.
 Correcting downspout drainage issues is a matter of getting the water away from the house and spread out over an area of yard that can absorb it.

-If you have too much roof area draining through a single downspout, or two down spouts very close together, you will want to consider altering your gutter and downspout arrangement to add more downspouts or rearrange the ones you have.
+If you have too much roof area draining through a single downspout, or two downspouts very close together, you will want to consider altering your gutter and downspout arrangement by adding more downspouts, or rearranging the ones you have.

 Once the downspout drains onto the ground it is best to move that water at least 3' away from the house as quickly as possible.
-See the pictures below for some ideas of how to accomplish this.
+See the pictures below or to the right for some ideas of how to accomplish this.

-If you connect to your downspout to your French drain be sure to use leaf seperators (shown above) to keep leaves and twigs from clogging your French drain.
+If you connect to your downspout to your French drain be sure to use leaf separators (see diagram) to keep leaves and twigs from clogging your French drain.
 They are available in either plain or fancy versions.